Behaviour Change

 Let me make you a cup of tea…

-Suppose my current state behaviour is ‘not drinking tea’, and you want my future state behaviour to be ‘drinking tea’, as this is a crucial step towards the direct benefit of positive British habits.
+Suppose my current behaviour is ‘not drinking tea’, and you want my future behaviour to be ‘drinking tea’, as this is a crucial step towards the direct benefit of positive British habits.

 First, you must understand why I am not drinking tea – why are you seeing this behaviour?

-Once identified, you can understand how to change my behaviour: give me knowledge and skills, and/or physical access to the things I need, and/or break some social stigma (not quite so simple), and/or help me see the value in drinking it.
+Once those reasons are identified, you can understand how to change my behaviour: give me knowledge and skills, and/or physical access to the things I need, and/or break some social stigma (not quite so simple), and/or help me see the value in drinking it.

 So, let’s say you asked all these questions about my not-drinking-tea behaviour and gained a bunch of information on what capabilities I may or may not have, what my opportunities are, as well as my motivations, and this is what you got.

-Using this Change Frame model that I find helpful, you can then think about what might need to be the case to allow me to drink tea, as below:
+Using this Change Frame model that I and others find helpful (it’s not mine!
+Credit to A Koleros and the ABC Framework3 (see references below)), you can then think about what might need to be the case to allow me to drink tea, as below:

 Based on what is in scope, the COM-B change here will look like this:

-If you needed to shift a motivation, this is where the transtheoretical model[1] can slide into the COM-B framework:
+If you needed to shift a motivation, this is where something like the PRIME theory of motivation (see link above) or other theories like the transtheoretical model[4] can slide into the COM-B framework:

-Or shifting workplace structures (opportunity) could be understood through an organisational maturity model:
+Or shifting workplace situations (opportunity) could be understood through an organisational maturity model:

 Or, even, activity approaches or processes might be what’s needed to shift to a given opportunity, and those can be slotted in as well: